epezent/ShapeRenderer/README.md

     - Use the built-in PolygonCollider2D point editing tool to create shape geometry in From Collider mode
 - Several built-in scripts for rapidly creating primitives such as Rectangles, Polygons, Triangles, Circles, Diamonds, and more
 - Fast C/C++ DLL plugin handles heavy math and triangulation to keep framerates reasonably high during animation
+- Custom Shaders optimized to use MPBs and Per Renderer data

 ## Usage